gunerkaanalkim/pubs/docs/index.md

 });
 ````

-Topic and state attributes can change later with setter & getter.
+Topic and state attributes can change later with `setter` & `getter`

 ````typescript
 let pub = new Publisher({